-General Technology, Air Conditioning & Refrigeration Option, - Associate of Applied Science Degree
+General Technology, Air Conditioning & Refrigeration Option - Associate of Applied Science Degree

 The Associate of Applied Science in General Technology allows the blending of a technical certificate with general education courses to form a degree that consists of applied technologies.
 This program is designed to prepare students for careers in air conditioning and refrigeration.
 Students will develop and practice skills for servicing, repairing, installing, and sizing air conditioning and refrigeration equipment for residential applications.
+The Associate of Applied Science Degree requires successful completion of 60 credit hours with a minimum grade point average of 2.0 and a "C" or above in English Composition I, English Composition II, and the math requirement.